 Many alcoholic spouses don’t know how to deal with living with an alcoholic husband or wife.
 They love their partners or feel a moral obligation to support them.
 Exactly, as they did, when they got married.
 Often people stay and suffer in silence and hope for the problem to go away somehow.
 But that doesn’t lead anywhere.
-If you do nothing, nothing will change, or it will get worse.
-For you and the whole family.
+If you do nothing, nothing will change, or it will get worse for you and the whole family.

 The problem is that alcohol and drugs can completely change someone.
 It all depends on the situation.

-If the alcoholic acknowledges the problem, asks for help and actively tries to overcome the addiction – of course they deserve support and help.
+If the alcoholic acknowledges the problem, asks for help, and actively tries to overcome the addiction – of course, they deserve support and help.

-How to Live With An Alcoholic Spouse
+How to Live With An Alcoholic Spouse?

-- Don’t blame yourself.
+- Don’t blame onerself.

 - Don’t attempt to control or cure it.

-- Don’t tolerate abusively behaviors.
+- Don’t tolerate abusive behaviors.

 Get help and education

-You can do two things:
+One can do two things:

-You might wonder: what if my spouse gets violent but regrets it in sober moments?
+One might wonder: what if my spouse gets violent but regrets it in sober moments?

 Should I leave my alcoholic spouse?